peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

  most bytes other than the basic digits 0 to 9 (0x30 to 0x39) and the basic letters A/a to Z/z (0x41 to 0x5a, 0x61 to 0x7a) are changed to
  "=" followed by their 2-digit hexadecimal form.
 An encoded word's maximum length is 75 characters.
-See the second example.</p>.
+See the third example.</p>.

 **Throws:**